 - Lenders may require borrowers have 6 months of the existing payment in savings AFTER paying all of the closing costs and a down payment of a new home

 - Borrowers can use 75% of potential rental income on exiting property if they have at least 25% equity per appraisal

-- Home Buyers who are renting a current home will need a signed 12-month lease with copies of canceled checks for the deposit and first months rent
+Home Buyers who are renting a current home will need a signed 12-month lease with copies of canceled checks for the deposit and the first month’s rent.

 Q: Will Credit Scores Decrease After Home Purchase?